leofuturer/eDrops3/README.md

 edrop_backend exited with code 0
 ```

-Then, press Ctrl + C to exit from trailing the logs and run the follow command to shut down all containers for the development stack:
+Then, press Ctrl + C to exit the logs and run the follow command to shut down all containers for the development stack:
 `$ docker-compose -f docker-compose.yml -f docker-compose.dev.yml down`

 You are now ready to start up the backend (make sure RESET_DATABASE is **not** equal to 'Yes'):